LiskArchive/lisk-sdk-examples/workshop/README.md

 **Task 7: Read up about which filters we can use and why we can access them.
 You can find it at section `A/ Filters Usage` in [this article](https://blog.lisk.io/a-deep-dive-into-custom-transactions-statestore-basetransaction-and-transfertransaction-df769493ccbc).**

 ### Should we extend from BaseTransaction or TransferTransaction?
 **Task 8: To answer this question, read the following section `1.
-Should I extend from` in [the article](https://blog.lisk.io/a-deep-dive-into-custom-transactions-statestore-basetransaction-and-transfertransaction-df769493ccbc).**
+Should I extend from` in [this article](https://blog.lisk.io/a-deep-dive-into-custom-transactions-statestore-basetransaction-and-transfertransaction-df769493ccbc).**

 ### Exploring Payment Transaction
 The idea for the `PaymentTransaction` is that you write the logic yourself based on the requirements and tips I give.
 The payment transaction will extend from the `TransferTransaction` although we do not recommend this (it simplifies things).

 The idea for this transaction is that it will accept only one value that represents the ID of the invoice transaction the client wants to pay for.
-This invoice ID will be send in an asset field that contains a data field (as the `TransferTransaction` requires this).
+This invoice ID will be sent in an asset field that contains a data field (as the `TransferTransaction` requires this).

 ```
 "asset": {